sparioendernerd/VITA-webui/README.md

 - ☕ **Coffee-Themed Interface**: A warm, inviting UI with rich coffee-inspired colors

-- 🤖 **Native Claude/Anthropic Support**: Direct integration with Claude models, no proxy needed
+- 🤖 **OpenAI-Compatible Support**: Direct integration with OpenAI models and compatible APIs
-  - Optimal tool calling with Anthropic's native format
+  - Optimized tool calling flows
   - Support for prompt caching and extended thinking
   - Streaming and non-streaming responses

 - 🔗 **MCP (Model Context Protocol) Integration**: Full support for agentic workflows
   - Multi-step tool execution
-  - Native integration with Claude's tool use
+  - Native integration with MCP tool use
   - Support for MCP resources and prompts

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both `:ollama` and `:cuda` tagged images.

-- 🤝 **Multi-Provider Support**: Effortlessly integrate OpenAI, Claude/Anthropic, Ollama, and OpenAI-compatible APIs.
+- 🤝 **Multi-Provider Support**: Effortlessly integrate OpenAI, Ollama, and OpenAI-compatible APIs.
 Customize API URLs to work with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.

 - 🛡️ **Granular Permissions and User Groups**: By allowing administrators to create detailed user roles and permissions, we ensure a secure user environment.
 This granularity not only enhances security but also allows for customized user experiences, fostering a sense of ownership and responsibility amongst users.